-Hybrid CoE is an international, independent network-based organization promoting a whole-of-government and whole-of-society approach to countering hybrid threats.
+Hybrid CoE is an international, autonomous network-based organization promoting a whole-of-government and whole-of-society approach to countering hybrid threats.

-The excellence is achieved through Hybrid CoE’s cross-governmental, cross-sectoral networks, which consist of over 1,200 practitioners and experts working with hybrid threat- related tasks in participating states, in the EU or NATO, in the private sector and in academia.
+Hybrid CoE not only crafts new strategic concepts, it also helps to implement them.
+Excellence is achieved through the Centre’s cross-governmental, cross-sectoral networks, which consist of over 1,500 practitioners and experts working variously in the Participating States, the EU and NATO, the private sector, and academia.

-As an actor connecting other actors from various societal sectors, the Centre’s aim is also to lead the conversation on hybrid threats by publishing a wide variety of publications and engaging with various partners in the field.
+Hybrid CoE leads the conversation on hybrid threats by publishing a wide range of publications and engaging with various partners in the field.

-The Centre currently has three active Community of Interest (COI) networks – Hybrid Influencing (led by the UK), Vulnerabilities and Resilience (led by Finland), and Strategy and Defence (led by Germany).
+The Centre currently has three Community of Interest (COI) networks: Hybrid Influence; Vulnerabilities and Resilience; and Strategy and Defence.
 The networks are managed by the Secretariat.

-The Communities of Interest comprise networks of practitioners from the participating states and institutions.
-The COIs provide a space for multinational and multidisciplinary sharing of best practice, experience and expertise so that participating states and institutions can better understand, counter, and respond to hybrid threats.
-They also provide a space for action to be coordinated.
+The Communities of Interest comprise networks of practitioners from the Participating States, as well as from the EU and NATO.
+The COIs provide a space for multinational and multidisciplinary sharing of best practice, experience and expertise so that the Participating States and organizations can better understand and counter hybrid threats.
+They also provide a space to coordinate actions.

-The research team supports the Centre’s work by advancing understanding of the academic research and debate on relevant topics.
+The Research and Analysis team supports the Centre’s work by advancing academic research and debate on relevant topics.
 It hosts a comprehensive network of academic experts.
 The COIs participate in the research function’s work by providing input from their activities.

 The Hybrid CoE Secretariat

-The Centre’s annual budget amounts to 2.9 million euros.
-Half of this is covered by the host nation Finland and other half comes from participation fees paid by the 28 participating states.
+The Centre’s annual core budget amounts to 4.23 million euros.
+Approximately half of this is covered by host nation Finland, and other half comes from participation fees paid by the 33 Participating States.

 The Hybrid CoE Steering Board

-The Steering Board (SB), consisting of representatives from the participating states, is the principal decision-making body at the Centre.
+The Steering Board, consisting of representatives from the Participating States, is the principal decision-making body at the Centre.
 Staff representatives from the EU and NATO are invited to attend the Steering Board meetings.

-The SB establishes policies, adopts internal regulations, and approves the work programme, the budget and the accounts, the annual participation fees, and the admission of new participating states.
+The Steering Board establishes policies, adopts internal regulations, and approves the work programme, the budget and the accounts, the annual participation fees, and the admission of new Participating States.
 It also approves such guidance that may be necessary for the functioning of Hybrid CoE and its organs.

-The Steering Board is led by the Chair, who is currently Undersecretary of EU Affairs from the Finnish Prime Minister’s Office, Mr Jori Arvonen.
+The Steering Board is led by the Chair, who is currently Mr Jori Arvonen.